solarwinds/snap-plugin-lib/tutorial/faq/README.md

 - you are trying to add metric which namespace contains disallowed characters (developer error)
 - you are trying to add metric which is filtered (due to using `-plugin-filter` flag or defining subset of requested metrics) - actually not a logical error

-If you find yourself in situation when you can't find why metric is not present in a result set you can check the value returned from `AddMetric` in debug mode (or temporary printing it out).
+If you find yourself in a situation when you can't find why metric is not present in a result set you can check the value returned from `AddMetric` in debug mode (or temporarily printing it out).

 ----

-##### How I can test that my plugin is working correctly?
+##### How I can test if my plugin is working correctly?

 There are several ways to achieve that at different levels:
 - you can write unit tests - library provides `mock.Context` if you want to test `Collect` method (take a loot at `./collector/09-config/collector/*_test.go` to see how it can be done)